mstill3/spark-for-dummies/Everything.md

 - Change default number shuffle partitions `sqlContext.setConf("spark.sql.shuffle.partitions", "300")`
 - `cache()`, `persist(level)` and `unpersist()` are all lazily evaluated
 - baseRDD is the initial RDD of the read-in data
+- Catalyst optimizer with rewrite your transfomations for you, so if you say `drop(colA)` and then try to `withColumnRenamed(colA, colB)` it will not throw an error it will just ignore both of these lines.
+However if try comparing equality of a dropped col then it will thow an error because it is trying to accesss the nonexistant values of it